 Hazel grunted a response.
 Bags and I took the rope, and Hazel eased her weight onto it.
 “Ready,” she said.
 We lowered her down.

-I was starting to thing the rope might not be long enough when it went slack.
+I was starting to think the rope might not be long enough when it went slack.
 “You all right?”
 Bags called down.

 “There’s a fissure in the stone,” she called back up.
 Her voice was distorted by the echoes, higher-pitched tones punching through the mud of the lower tones.
 “I’m wedged into it, just above the water.”
 I heard splashing sounds and muffled curses.
 “All right,” Hazel said from the depths, “first one ready.”